Brussels Marathon: History

 The full race was first held in 1984.

 The race was not held from 1995 to 2003.

 In 2004, the race was restarted as part of the ING Running Tour, organized by ING Belgium and the Royal Belgian Athletics League.

 Public controversy arose in social networks in 2017, where podium awards appeared and differed significantly between females and males.
 Following a change of sponsorship by Brussels Airport in 2018, the organisers (Golazo Sports) announced that awards would be aligned equally for both sexes.
 In 2018, the organisers defended the non-publication of full race results including category positions on the grounds of recent changes in European privacy laws, although inconsistent with standard practice as well as the publication of other race results by the same organiser.

-The 2020 edition of the race was postponed to 2021.10.03 due to the coronavirus pandemic, with all entries automatically remaining valid for 2021.
+The 2020 edition of the race was postponed to 3 October 2021 due to the COVID-19 pandemic in Belgium, with all entries automatically remaining valid for 2021.

+In November 2025, the City of Brussels announced that the marathon would no longer pass through the capital from 2026 onwards, citing financial and logistical pressures on municipal resources.